Helping to clean up Newham’s air: Anti-Idling

 Air quality is a measure of how clean or how polluted the air is.
 Air is made up of good gases like oxygen that we need to breathe, bad gases like nitrogen dioxide and tiny particles like dust can affect our health.

-Online Air Quality and Anti-Idling Workshop for Primary School Students in Newham
+Online Air Quality and Anti-Idling Workshop for School Students in Newham

 Due to Covid-19 and strict safety measures around social distancing, we are no longer able to deliver face-to-face workshops.
-Instead, we are looking for schools and teachers who would be interested in downloading our presentation to deliver Air Quality workshops to KS1 – KS6.
+Instead, we are looking for schools and teachers who would be interested in downloading our presentation to provide Air Quality workshops.

-View the presentation on delivering air quality workshops (Powerpoint presentation).
+View the presentation on delivering air quality workshops for secondary school students (Powerpoint presentation).

 View and take the short quiz (PDF).

-You can either deliver it over the internet (live), pre-record and post it on YouTube or share with your students as a file.
+You can either deliver it in class, over the internet (live), pre-record and post it on YouTube or share with your students as a file.